Egyptian Revival architecture: Napoleonic and Post-Napoleonic eras

 Among the earliest monuments of the Egyptian Revival in Paris is the Fontaine du Fellah, built in 1806.
 It was designed by François-Jean Bralle.
 A well-documented example, destroyed after Napoleon was deposed, was the monument to General Louis Desaix in the Place des Victoires was built in 1810.
 It featured a nude statue of the general and an obelisk, both set upon an Egyptian Revival base.
-Another example of a still standing site of Egyptian Revival is the Egyptian Gate of Tsarskoe Selo, built in 1829.
+Another example of a still-standing site of Egyptian Revival is the Egyptian Gate of Tsarskoe Selo, built in 1829.

 A street or passage named the Place du Caire or Foire du Caire (Fair of Cairo) was built in Paris in 1798 on the former site of the convent of the "Filles de la Charité".
 No. 2 Place du Caire, from 1828, is essentially in overall form a conventional Parisian structure with shops on the ground floor and apartments above, but with considerable Egyptianizing decoration including a row of massive Hathor heads and a frieze by sculptor J. G. Garraud.

-One of the first British buildings to show an Egyptian Revival interior was the newspaper office of the Courier on the Strand in London.
+One of the first British buildings to show an Egyptian Revival interior was the newspaper office of the Courier on the Strand, London.
 It was built in 1804 and featured a cavetto (coved) cornice and Egyptian-influenced columns with palmiform capitals.
-Other early British examples include the Egyptian Hall in London, completed in 1812, and the Egyptian Gallery, a private room in the home of connoisseur Thomas Hope to display his Egyptian antiquities, and illustrated in engravings from his meticulous line drawings in his book Household Furniture (1807), were a prime source for the Regency style of British furnishings.
+Other early British examples include the Egyptian Hall in London, completed in 1812, and the Egyptian Dining Room at Goodwood House (1806).
+There was also the Egyptian Gallery, a private room in the home of connoisseur Thomas Hope to display his Egyptian antiquities, and illustrated in engravings from his meticulous line drawings in his book Household Furniture (1807), were a prime source for the Regency style of British furnishings.